Lyliya/API-TODOLearning/README.md

 # Basic TODO Api Project

 This API is created to help in my journey to learn front-web framework and back-end architecture using Typescript, Express and TypeORM
-You can find all the front-web application here :
+You can find all the information for the project in the [main repository](https://github.com/Lyliya/TODOLearning)

-**Web**
-- ReactJS - TBD
-- VueJS - TBD
-- Angular - TBD

-**Mobile**
-- SwiftUI - TBD
-- React Native - TBD
-- Flutter - TBD

 ## Usage